hairlesshobo/jack-tools/md/jack-play.md

 -----------
 jack-play is a light-weight JACK sound file player.
 It creates as many output ports as there are channels in the input file.
-It will connect to ports mentioned at *-p* or in the environment variable JACK_PLAY_CONNECT_TO which must include a %d pattern to indicate port number, otherwise it implements no connection logic, use jack-plumbing(1) instead.
+It will connect to ports mentioned at *-d* or in the environment variable JACK_PLAY_CONNECT_TO which must include a %d pattern to indicate port number, otherwise it implements no connection logic, use jack-plumbing(1) instead.